Monder87/0AD-Economy-Simulation-Mod/README.md

 # 0AD-Economy-Simulation-Mod

 Create a Economy System for 0Ad to give more Realism and add Strategy to the Game.

-Goal
+# Goal

 Create a Economy System for 0Ad to give more Realism and add Strategy to the Game.

 3 Main Concepts of the Economy System :

+  - Economy Entities
+  - Money
+  - Products

-1 Economy Entities
+### 1) Economy Entities

 Dividing the Military Unit from the Civilian , we focus just in the latter for our Economy.